-Whether you’re planning on taking the CPA exam over the summer before you jump into your career, or you’re looking to go to grad school, now is the time to start looking at pre-exam requirements.
+Whether you’re planning on taking the CPA exam over the summer before you jump into your full-time accounting career, or you’re looking to go to graduate school, now is the time to start looking at pre-exam requirements.
 Believe it or not, there are certain criteria you have to meet before you can even sit for the CPA exam.

 Again, each state is different so be sure to get in contact with your State Board of Accountancy to determine your state’s requirements.
 As far as pre-exam education, most states have different requirements to sit for the exam versus licensure; be sure to check with the state where you hope to obtain your license to confirm your eligibility.
 Knowing the criteria needed to sit for the CPA exam in your state will dictate how soon you can take it, and we all know it’s beneficial for your future career development.